-- Agreement of LCI contracted rate; - Follow contractual requirements related to authorizations and billing; - Maintain a collaborative working partnership with LCI staff; - Meet or exceed quality assurance expectations of LCI: - Maintain "in good standing" with any licensure or certification; - Provide program integrity training on fraud, waste, and financial abuse for all staff; - Give written notice when there is any change in service type; - Compliance with all regulations related to Health Insurance Portability and Accountability Act (HIPAA); and - Notify Provider Relations of any changes in address, telephone number, or contact information at networkrelationssupport@lakelandcareinc.com
+- Agreement of LCI contracted rate; - Follow contractual requirements related to authorizations and billing; - Maintain a collaborative working partnership with LCI staff; - Meet or exceed quality assurance expectations of LCI; - Maintain "in good standing" with any licensure or certification; - Provide program integrity training on fraud, waste, and financial abuse for all staff; - Give written notice when there is any change in service type; - Compliance with all regulations related to Health Insurance Portability and Accountability Act (HIPAA); and - Notify Provider Relations of any changes in address, telephone number, or contact information at networkrelationssupport@lakelandcareinc.com

-The contract specifies the services that an agency is contracted to provide to LCI members.
-As a contracted provider in the provider network, the agency is included in the Provider Directory, which is available to members.
-Providers are chosen by the IDT, based on their ability to meet members' LTC Outcomes.
+The contract outlines the services an agency is contracted to provide to LCI members.
+As part of the provider network, the agency is included in the Provider Directory, which is accessible to members.
+Providers are selected by the IDT based on their ability to meet members' LTC Outcomes.

-The State of Wisconsin DHS and HFS 10 requires LCI to continually monitor the provider network to ensure that service capacity and access are managed in accordance with current and anticipated member service demands.
-Excess capacity in the provider network increases administrative costs and makes it more difficult to monitor provider quality.
-LCI is not required to contract with providers beyond the number necessary to meet the needs of the members.
+In accordance with Wisconsin DHS and HFS 10 regulations, LCI is required to continuously monitor the provider network to ensure service capacity and access align with current and anticipated member needs.
+Excess network capacity increases administrative costs and complicates provider quality oversight.
+Therefore, LCI is not obligated to contract with providers beyond what is necessary to meet member needs.